Groupbayesian/Groupbayesian.github.io/index.md

 layout: default
 ---

-Bayesian Group is a online engangement between the students and researchers of Machine Learning, Mathematics and Theoretical Physics.
+Bayesian Group is an online engangement for the students, researchers (and anybody with a curious mind) in Machine Learning, Mathematics and Theoretical Physics.
 It intends to discuss the confluence and influence between the three subjects in context of ML.

 [Join the Mailing List](https://forms.gle/iZGHJ1qYHyg6KbAH6)